-This report presents an update to the retrospective economic impact analysis of renewable energy and energy efficiency investment included in the 2016 report Economic Impact Analysis of Clean Energy Development in North Carolina-2016 Update, prepared by RTI International (2016).
+This report presents an update to the retrospective economic impact analysis of renewable energy and energy efficiency investment included in the 2017 report Economic Impact Analysis of Clean Energy Development in North Carolina-2017 Update, prepared by RTI International (2017).

-In this supplement to the 2016 report, the direct and secondary effects associated with major energy efficiency initiatives and the construction, operation, and maintenance of renewable energy projects (collectively, "clean energy development") are analyzed to measure the magnitude of clean energy development's contribution to North Carolina's economy.
+The 2019 report continues to analyze the direct and secondary effects associated with major energy efficiency initiatives and the construction, operation, and maintenance of renewable energy projects (collectively, "clean energy development") ultimately estimating the magnitude of clean energy development's contribution to North Carolina's economy.